 Use the given patient’s weight in kilograms.
 If it isn’t given, you can use this formula: IBW = 50 kg + (2 x # of inches over 5 ft. tall).

-42. When initiating mechanical ventilation, when should you use a volume-cycled ventilator?
+42. When should you use a volume-cycled ventilator during the initiation of mechanical ventilation?

-If there is any problem with the lungs.
-For example; ARDS, pneumonia , COPD etc.
+If there is any problem with the lungs (e.g., ARDS, pneumonia, COPD, etc.).

-43. When initiating mechanical ventilation, when should you use a pressure-cycled ventilator?
+43. When should you use a pressure-cycled ventilator during the initiation of mechanical ventilation?

-If there is any problem other than with the lungs, that’s when you should use a pressure-cycled ventilator.
-For example; neurological cases, drug overdose, myasthenia gravis, etc.
+If there is any problem other than with the lungs (e.g., neurological cases, drug overdose, myasthenia gravis, etc.).

-44. What are the complications associated with positive pressure ventilation to initiate a mechanical ventilation?
+44. What are the complications associated with positive pressure ventilation?

-Decreased venous return, decreased urine output, loss of dignity, development of ventilator dependency.
+Decreased venous return, decreased urine output, loss of dignity, and development of ventilator dependency.

-45. How do you monitor a patient receiving mechanical ventilation?
+45. What should you monitor for a patient receiving mechanical ventilation?

 46. What are the central objectives for a patient on mechanical ventilation?

-(1) Get them off of the ventilator, (2) Ensure adequate ventilation and oxygenation
+Get them off of the ventilator and ensure adequate ventilation and oxygenation

-47. How do you monitor the readiness to wean or to stop mechanical ventilation?
+47. How do you monitor the readiness to wean from mechanical ventilation?

 53. What is Inverse Positive Pressure Ventilation (IPPV)?